12 Things You Need to Know About Your Nest Thermostat

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the Heat to and Cool to temperatures, and select Done.
+Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.

-• Reset: Once you’ve turned off the settings, reset your nest.
+• Reset: After you've cleared the settings, reset your nest.
 From the main screen, go to Settings and select Reset, highlight Schedule and then select Reset to clear out any saved scheduling data.